-The SSWSC Ski Jumping and Nordic Combined programs are currently the largest of their kind in North America, with well over 100 athletes ages 4-18.
-Since 1932 the SSWSC has had a ski jumper or Nordic combined athlete represented in every Winter Olympics with the exception of 1936.
-In all, 95 SSWSC athletes have qualified for the Olympics.
-39 of them competed in Ski Jumping or Nordic Combined.
+The SSWSC Ski Jumping and Nordic Combined programs are currently the largest of their kind in the world, with more than 170 athletes ages 4-20.
+Since 1932, the SSWSC has had a ski jumper or nordic combined athlete represented in every Winter Olympics, with the exception of 1936, 41 Olympians in all and we expect that to grow during the next Olympic year.

-Howelsen Hill (home of the SSWSC) also boasts one of the largest selections of ski jumps in North America with seven jumps ranging from a “bump jump” for beginners to the Olympic-sized HS100 and HS127-meter jumps.
-Howelsen Hill also offers 25 kilometers of exciting and challenging homologated cross country trails for our Nordic Combined athletes.
+Howelsen Hill also boasts one of the largest selections of ski jumps in North America with seven jumps ranging from a “bump jump” for beginners to the Olympic-sized HS100 and HS127-meter jumps.
+Howelsen Hill also offers 25 kilometers of exciting and challenging homologated cross country trails for our nordic combined athletes.

-Ski jumping and Nordic Combined are exciting sports for children of all ages.
-In our most entry level programs beginning as young as age five, we get them started on the “bump jump”.
+Ski jumping and nordic combined are exciting sports for children of all ages.
+In our most entry level programs beginning at age 4 or older, we get jumpers started on the “bump jump”.
 Here we develop a base of comfort and safety, with an understanding of how to approach, lift off, and land a jump, always keeping it fun and encouraging.
 From there, our professional staff coach the kids through a progression that moves them up little by little from the smaller jumps to the largest jumps sometime in their early teens.
 The focus is always first and foremost on safety, having fun, skill development, character, and respect for the sport.

 We offer different levels of training/involvement for every age group, from the once a week casual jumper to the dedicated athlete with Olympic aspirations.
-Athletes can chose to focus solely on ski jumping or participate in the full sport of nordic combined, which means learning ski jumping as well as cross country skiing.
-In order to make the sport more accessible, we maintain a full inventory of high-end ski jumping equipment that is included with some programs and available to rent in others.
+Athletes can choose to focus solely on ski jumping or participate in the full sport of nordic combined, which means learning ski jumping as well as cross country skiing.
+In order to make the sport more accessible, we maintain a full inventory of high-end ski jumping equipment that is included with the program fees for U14 & younger programs.

 Ski jumping and Nordic combined are no longer sports exclusive to the winter months.
 Summer training is extremely significant in both athlete and sport development.
 When Carl Howelsen started jumping here in Steamboat, the world record was 169 feet.
 The current world record is a whopping 832 feet!!
 Such a flight would not be possible without year-round training facilities like ours.